Free provider legal helpline for international recruitment questions

 Working Aged Residential Care is a service that supports an adult with learning disabilities and/or autism and physical and sensory impairments on a long-term basis.
 Going forwards, the Council's strategy is to reduce the number of residential placements, instead supporting people to be more independent within their own homes.

-In the future, the intention of the Council is to work with the market to better meet our requirement for the most complex adults we support, and to do this we will procure a new framework specifically for the placement of adults with complex needs and to seek to stimulate the market to develop more services for these adults.
+The strategic direction of the Council is to work with the market to better meet our requirement for the most complex adults we support, and to do this we have procured a framework specifically for the placement of adults with complex needs and to seek to stimulate the market to develop more services for these adults.

 It is expected that some services which do not meet the direction of the residential market may need to consider transition to other services such as supported living or to take more complex adults.